-The Internal Audit function is led by the CIA and aptly supported by a team with specialisation in key risk areas.
+The Internal Audit function is led by the Chief Internal Auditor ("CIA") and aptly supported by a team with specialisation in key risk areas.
 To preserve the independence of the Internal Audit function, the CIA has a functional reporting line to the AC, and administratively to the MD/CEO and Internal Audit Bureau of the Parent Bank.
-The Internal Audit function is governed and guided by the Bank's Audit Charter, regulatory guidelines and policies of Parent Bank.
+The Internal Audit function is governed and guided by the Bank's Audit Charter, regulatory guidelines and policies of the Parent Bank.

-Internal Audit function adopts a risk-based approach, driven by a systematic and comprehensive risk assessment model in managing internal audit activities.
+The Internal Audit function adopts a risk-based approach, driven by a systematic and comprehensive risk assessment model in managing internal audit activities.
 The fundamental framework for the internal audit function is based on the Committee of Sponsoring Organisations of the Treadway Commission framework, a well-recognised risk and control framework for the evaluation of the design and operating effectiveness of internal control.

 Risk assessments on the auditable functions are conducted annually to form the risk-based audit plan for approval by the AC.
 The Internal Audit function focuses its efforts on performing audits and reviews in accordance with the approved audit plan to provide an independent assessment of the adequacy and effectiveness of risk management, internal control system and governance structure of the auditable functions.
 Executions of time-bound remedial action plans are closely monitored to ensure audit issues are resolved timely.
-The Internal Audit function is also taking an advisory role to add value to the design and application of operating processes and risk controls.